Exclusive: Rockwood pulls asset sale on low offers -sources

 The canceled sale process comes less than a week after Rockwood agreed to sell one of its other businesses, industrial ceramics developer CeramTec, to European private equity firm Cinven Ltd for 1.49 billion euros ($1.98 billion).

+The titanium dioxide business generated $164.7 million in adjusted EBITDA in 2012, while performance additives generated $124 million towards Rockwood's total adjusted EBITDA of $778.9 million.

+But in the first quarter of 2013, titanium dioxide generated only $8.6 million in adjusted EBITDA, while performance additives made $35.8 million towards Rockwood's total adjusted EBITDA of $168.2 million, highlighting the titanium dioxide unit's rapidly deteriorating fortunes.

-(Reporting by Greg Roumeliotis, Michael Erman and Soyoung Kim in New York; Editing by Gary Hill)
+(Reporting by Greg Roumeliotis, Michael Erman and Soyoung Kim in New York; Editing by Gary Hill and Ryan Woo)